Heating & Cooling

 • Space heating and cooling accounts for up to 50 percent of all energy use in nonprofit facilities.

-CGLIHC assisted Catholic Charities in securing a new heating system for their multi-service program in Southbridge.
+CGLIHC assisted Catholic Charities in securing a new heating system for their multi-service program in Southbridge, Massachusetts.
 CGLIHC assisted in writing a GAP III application to replace their old heating system with a brand new heat pump system that will reduce costs and eliminate carbon emissions once completed!

 Department of Energy Resources (DOER)